Atomoxetine: Side effects

+Atomoxetine may increase the likelihood of aggression and hostility in children with ADHD, although such events are rare.
 The U.S. Food and Drug Administration (FDA) has issued a black box warning for suicidal behavior/ideation.
 Similar warnings have been issued in Australia.
-Unlike stimulant medications, atomoxetine does not have abuse liability or the potential to cause withdrawal effects upon abrupt discontinuation.
+Unlike stimulant medications, atomoxetine does not have misuse liability or the potential to cause withdrawal effects upon abrupt discontinuation.